kubernetes-sigs/blixt/README.md

 ## Community

 You can reach out to the community by creating [issues] or [discussions].
 You can also reach out on [Kubernetes Slack] on the `#blixt` channel.
-There is also an `#ebpf` channel on Kubernetes Slack for general eBPF related help as well.
+If desired, an `#ebpf` channel on Kubernetes Slack for general eBPF related help is available as well.

 [issues]:https://github.com/kubernetes-sigs/blixt/issues
 [discussions]:https://github.com/kubernetes-sigs/blixt/discussions